1: Commenting on 'The Great Dictators' on Channel 4 television. 2: Brian and Adam have appeared together for the

 Here is a new theory on spontaneous human combustion, the theory on aquatic dinosaurs published in Laboratory News and the documentary 'Future Family' for Channel Five Television.
 You can link to scientific and general bibliographies, articles and lecture cruises sorted by year.
-Activities and publications are listed to 2015 and there's a list of web pages that link to this site.
+Activities and publications are listed to 2020 and there's a list of web pages that link to this site.
 Read a Fellowship research.
-Read about falling exam standards and haematology, the development of the microscope, forensic science, the control of biohazards, behaviour of protozoa, and dissatisfied scientists.
+Read about falling exam standards and haematology, the development of the microscope and a full Leeuwenhoerk bibliograohy, research on forensic science, the control of biohazards, behaviour of protozoa, and dissatisfied scientists.
 There are publications in journals like New Scientist and Nature, and books like Images of Science, and BSE: The Facts, while Genes and the Fight for Life was first reviewed on the web.
 Pages include GM Crops and Sensitive Souls and the Future of Food in Britain, America, Italy, Spain and Germany.
 Work on head lice and photomicrography experiments appears with a new space microscope for the European Space Agency.
 Other research covers water safety and photoremediation, Brownian Movement as Robert Brown saw it in 1828, a major paper on Leeuwenhoek and a new Leeuwenhoek bibliography of 300 items.
 There's a profile from California and a review from Illinois, even flying saucer photographs.

 See personal and press pictures, and world maps with ports of call.
 The specialised lists include TV programmes from 'Newsnight' to 'Sky News'.
 An early newspaper column leads to the books index.
 There's the Soho magazine Boz, columns in the Mensa Magazine in 1972 and 1994-1996.
 Listed programmes include Round Britain Quiz and Science Now on radio, with Food for Thought (see also 'food' publications index) and Computer Challenge on TV.
 The original home page from 1996 is still here, with millennium presentations including Science Hour live on LBC.